Today, we’re excited to introduce the first of our 2017 180 Medical College Scholarship Recipients, Megha Kalyan.

 Since 2012, when our scholarship program was first established by our founder, Todd Brown, we have been diligent in taking care and time to read through all of the amazing essays sent in by our applicants.
 As always, it was difficult for our Scholarship Committee to narrow it down to just seven people in the end, as there are so many inspiring students ready to make their impact on the world, but we are so proud to be able to offer this well-deserved scholarship award to the finalists.

-Megha’s drive to succeed is truly impressive, but we’re especially moved by her dedication to help and heal others.
+Megha’s drive to succeed is truly impressive.
+We also love seeing her dedication to helping heal others.

 Good luck in your first semester of school at the University of Virginia, Megha!
-We’re excited to see how you will positively impact the world in the future!
+We know you will positively impact the world in the future!

-Find out more details at our Scholarship page.
+Find out more details and apply online at our Scholarship page.